 This means that when a lot of people want to send Bitcoin, during price rallies, for example, transactions get stuck in a very long queue inside the mempool, waiting to enter a block and get confirmed.

-Of course, Bitcoin allows you to pay a higher transaction fee if you want to jump the queue, but this might cause fees to reach ridiculous levels as more and more people try to “cut the line” with their transaction.
+Of course, Bitcoin allows you to pay a higher transaction fee if you want to jump the queue, but this might cause fees to reach ridiculous levels as more and more people try to “cut the line” with their transactions.

 3. Big Blocks Proponents